 Hosting loved ones over the holidays creates life-long memories.
 However, joy can often turn to frustration when a baby is added to the mix if expectations and preparations are not clearly established beforehand.
-A sleepy and cranky little one is not on anyone’s Christmas list, so let’s lay out a game plan before the guests arrive.
+A sleepy and cranky little one is not on anyone’s Christmas list, so let’s lay out a game plan for baby sleep and hosting before the guests arrive.

 Here are my 8 top tips to help you truly enjoy your visitors while maintaining your well-rested baby: